1A, Rue René Hirschler, 67000 Strasbourg Tel : +33 3 88 14 46 50 Synagogue de la Paix – Consistoire Israélite du Bas-Rhin

 Plus d'infosRégion

 Jews have lived in Göteborg since 1782.
 The Conservative (masorti) rite synagogue is located at the same address as the community center.
 There is also an Orthodox minyan in Göteborg.
 Before settling in the city of Gothenburg in 1792, Jews were welcomed along with other minorities to the nearby island of Marstrand.
-Although the first synagogue was built in 1808, the presence of a rabbi did ...
+Although the first synagogue was built in 1808, the presence of a ...

 Plus d'infosRégion

-The large university city of Uppsala does not have a Jewish community but it does have a Jewish studies department.
+The large university city of Uppsala does not have a Jewish community, but it does have a Jewish studies department.

 Plus d'infosRégion